branislav91srb/net-microservice-template/README.md

 3) run command: `dotnet new install .`
 4) Open Visual Studio and clicl `Create a new project`
 5) Choose `Microservice Template for .NET` and click next...

+> NOTE: Check the `Place solution and project in the same directory` option while creating a project.